salusgames/mobile-framework/README.md

 ### Disabling/Enabling Ads
 You can disable & enable the showing of ads by changing the `UnityAdsManager.AdsDisabled` property.
 This is set to `false` by default

+### App Tracking Transparency for iOS 14+
+This package includes a post build script to add the needed values in the info.plist file in Xcode.

 ## Store Reviews
 Include `using SalusGames.MobileFramework.Review;` at the top of your script and use `StoreReview.Request();` to prompt for a review.